 Payment of Financial Aid

 Work-study is a program that offers employment primarily on-campus at minimum wage for approximately 10 hours per week.
 Earnings are paid to the student twice a month and are not credited to the student’s account in the Business Office and does not reduce the balance owed.
-Students awarded a work-study position must secure a job on campus and work the required number of hours in order to be paid.
+Students are awarded federal work-study after securing a position on campus.
+Students are required to work the required number of hours in order to be paid.

 Return of Title IV Funds (R2T4)

 If a student completely withdraws prior to the start of the semester, the aid award is cancelled.
 If a student completely withdraws prior to the 60.01% point in time of period of enrollment (calculated using calendar days), a portion of the total of all Title IV funds awarded must be returned to its source, according to the provisions of the Higher Education Act Amendments of 1998.